Polar Bear habitat and stunning scenery you can't miss

-An arctic cruise to Baffin Bay will allow you to see some of the most spectacular scenery as well as some of the most iconic arctic species in the world.
+An arctic cruise to Baffin Island will allow you to see some of the most spectacular scenery as well as some of the most iconic arctic species in the world.

 Our expert guide says: “The scenery along the coasts of Baffin Bay is stunning.
 Deep fjords, towering glaciers and, as you move north, the beautiful “arctic desert” habitat.
-Polar bears are a common sight here.
+Polar bears can be seen, and Bowhead Whale.
 Less common, but most exciting if you do spot them, are the awesome narwhal.
 An encounter you’ll remember for a long time if you’re lucky enough to have one!”

 Highlights in Baffin Island